a-folino/afl-stats/README.md

 Web app I made that displays data from the 2022 AFL season.
 Built for functionality, only basic styles have been applied.

+Displays teams, games of each team, games by round and league standings.

 ### `npm start`

 Runs the app in the development mode.\